What Is Arms Control?

 Joint Comprehensive Plan of Action

 - Goal: The JCPOA sought to curb Iran’s nuclear weapons program in exchange for the lifting of sanctions by the United States, China, France, Germany, Russia, and the United Kingdom.

-- Significance: Despite Iran agreeing to a number of duration-limited constraints on its nuclear program, the JCPOA faced criticism.
-Opponents of the deal claimed its limits were too short lived, that it it failed to address Iran’s sponsorship of terrorism in the region, and that it ignored the country’s ballistic missile program.
+- Significance: Despite Iran agreeing to several duration-limited constraints on its nuclear program, the JCPOA faced criticism.
+Opponents of the deal claimed its limits were too short lived, that it failed to address Iran’s sponsorship of terrorism in the region, and that it ignored the country’s ballistic missile program.
 President Donald Trump withdrew the United States from the JCPOA in 2018, reinstating U.S. sanctions on Iran.
 In response, Iran has once again begun producing weapons-grade uranium—an essential component for building a nuclear weapon.